prody/ProDy/doc/plugins/index.rst

 +--------------------------------------------------+------------------------------------------------+------------------------------------------------+

 See `documentation <nmwiz/index.html>`_  for details.
-NMWiz recognizes NMD format, which is described below.
+NMWiz recognizes :ref:`nmd-format`, which is described below.

 Availability
 ===============================================================================